illsaveus/Pong-Scroller/README.md

 # Pong-Scroller
-Pong Scroller is a Co-Op Pong/Galage type game where players must keep the ball alive and take out enemies in a scrolling playing field.
-This is a game created by GAX team members where I am currently playing the role as the Head Programmer (and likely sole programmer) for the project.
+Pong Scroller is a Co-Op Pong/Galaga type game where players must keep the ball alive and take out enemies in a scrolling playing field.

+This is a game created by GAX team members from Santa Monica College.

+Team Members:
+  Designer -
+  Artist -
+  Programmer - Andres Borges
+  Colorist -
+  Audio -